Managing church building projects

 When you visit public buildings or heritage sites, look at what they have done to meet the challenges you face.

 The Diocese of Hereford's Crossing the Threshold Tooklkit can be downloaded chapter by chapter, and provides a breadkdown of each stage of a major church buiding project.
 Relevant to churches of all denominations.
 See here.
+Their online Mission and Mortar toolkit also contains many useful links to resources designed to help you better use your church building.
+Access it here.

 The Historic Religious Building Alliance holds an annual event Managing Major Building Projects in Places of Worship.
 Details from past events can be found here.